 The Micro-Wedding with the Macro Experience

-Many brides and grooms have been making the switch from an extravagant well-attended wedding to a smaller, more intimate ceremony with 50 of their closest friends and family members; this is known as a micro wedding.
-By doing so, they can ensure their budget is substantially lower and that their special day is unique to them and their relationship together; after all, they say it’s all in the details.
+Many brides and grooms have been making the switch from an extravagant well-attended wedding to a smaller, more intimate ceremony with 50 of their closest friends and family members.
+This is known as a micro wedding.
+By doing so, they can ensure their budget is substantially lower.
+And also that their special day is unique to them and their relationship together.
+After all, they say it’s all in the details.
 Considering all the specifics, we want to help sort through some micro-wedding details, from the wedding dress down to the menu.
 Here are some ideas on how to create a macro experience for a micro-wedding.

 The Wedding Dress

 One vital element of any nuptial is the wedding dress.
 Some may say that large and luxurious gowns are not the most suitable for an intimate ceremony (whether it be micro or an elopement) – we say, to each their own.
-If you happen to be on the side of wanting to cater your dress to the vibe of your smaller wedding ceremony (shorter looks, less detailing, simpler silhouettes), here are some of our favorites.
+Want to cater your dress to the vibe of your smaller wedding ceremony (shorter looks, less detailing, simpler silhouettes)?
+Here are some of our favorites:

 The best feature of a micro-wedding is the freedom of choice.
 Typically, couples will encounter the most options when looking for the perfect venue for their big day.
-Since the possibilities are nearly endless, brides and grooms will pick a place that best serves their personalities.
-Still, keep in mind the number of guests to be invited; for instance, if the plan is to hold the wedding intimately in one’s home, can it accommodate all 50 guests?
-Are all 20 guests able to afford a trip across the world to the place where the happy couple shared their first kiss?
-Consider any of the following options (for any kind of small wedding):
+The possibilities are nearly endless!
+Brides and grooms will pick a place that best serves their personalities.
+Still, keep in mind the number of guests to be invited!
+For instance, if the plan is to hold the wedding intimately, can location accommodate all 50 guests?
+Are all guests able to afford a trip across the world to the wedding?
+Thus, consider any of the following options (for any kind of small wedding):

 - Family home/backyard

 - Historic building